cdcabrera/curiosity-frontend/guidelines/adding-product-configs.md

 - Create a new product config file for this implementation
 - Forget to add all localizations

+**Requirements:**
+- After the user has confirmed success exit the process and reset any information gathered from the interactive process
+- If the user closes the process externally exit the process and reset any information gathered from the interactive process

 ## Implementation for OpenShift PAYG

 **Important:**